somospragma/movil-tecnicas-desarrollo-lib-dart-pragma-design-system/README.md

 - Consistent color, typography, spacing, and **responsive grid** tokens.
 - `PragmaTheme` with light/dark variants and Material 3 enabled by default.
+- Glow-based loading components (`PragmaLoadingWidget`) with circular and linear variants.
 - Accessible components (`PragmaButton`, `PragmaCard`, `PragmaIconButtonWidget`, `PragmaInputWidget`, `PragmaToastWidget`, `PragmaAccordionWidget`, `PragmaColorTokenRowWidget`, `PragmaThemeEditorWidget`, `PragmaLogoWidget`).
 - Theme lab sample that lets you edit colors/typography in real time and export a JSON payload backed by `ModelThemePragma`.
 - `PragmaGridTokens`, viewport helpers, and the `PragmaGridContainer` widget to debug layouts.